Newark police/community trainings unique and forging common ground

 Colleen Cunningham headshot

-Colleen Cunningham is the Senior Campaign Strategist at EJUSA.
-She has worked with EJUSA since 2009 and has been a lead strategist on the successful death penalty repeal campaigns in Illinois, Connecticut, and Nebraska.
+Colleen Cunningham is the Senior Campaigns Strategist at EJUSA.
+She has worked with EJUSA since 2009 and leads community safety campaigns to end gun violence and foster public safety.
 Read More